Obesity in the United States: Epidemiology

 Obesity is a chronic health problem.
 It is one of the biggest factors for type II diabetes and cardiovascular disease.
 It is also associated with cancer (e.g. colorectal cancer), osteoarthritis, liver disease, sleep apnea, depression, and other medical conditions that affect mortality and morbidity.

 According to NHANES data, African American and Mexican American adolescents between 12 and 19 years old are more likely to be overweight than non-Hispanic White adolescents.
 The prevalence is 21%, 23% and 14% respectively.
 Also, in a national survey of American Indian children 5–18 years old, 39 percent were found to be overweight or at risk for being overweight.
 As per national survey data, these trends indicate that by 2030, 86.3% of adults will be overweight or obese and 51.1% obese.

-A 2007 study found that receiving food stamps long term (24 months) was associated with a 50% increased obesity rate among female adults.
+A 2007 study found that long-term participation in the Supplemental Nutrition Assistance Program was associated with a 50% increased obesity rate among female adults.

-Looking at the long-term consequences, overweight adolescents have a 70 percent chance of becoming overweight or obese adults, which increases to 80 percent if one or more parent is overweight or obese.
+Looking at the long-term consequences, overweight adolescents have a 70 percent chance of becoming overweight or obese adults, which increases to 80 percent if one or both parents are overweight or obese.
 In 2000, the total cost of obesity for children and adults in the United States was estimated to be US$117 billion (US$61 billion in direct medical costs).
 Given existing trends, this amount is projected to range from US$860.7–956.9 billion in healthcare costs by 2030.

 Food consumption has increased over time.
 Annual per capita consumption of cheese was 4 lb in 1909; 32 lb in 2000; the average person consumed 389 g of carbohydrates daily in 1970; 490 g in 2000; 41 lb of fats and oils in 1909; 79 lb in 2000.
 In 1977, 18% of an average person's food was consumed outside the home; in 1996, this had risen to 32%.

-Obesity is a major public health problem in the USA owing to its rapidly increasing prevalence, substantial mortality and morbidity, and growing healthcare costs.
-Several studies have inquired about the relationship between community food environment and obesity is significant and inverse among US adults.
+Obesity is a major public health problem in the United States owing to its rapidly increasing prevalence, substantial mortality and morbidity, and growing healthcare costs.
+Several studies have inquired about the relationship between community food environment and obesity, which are often inversely related.
 The large-scale study demonstrated a substantial and inverse relationship between the local food environment and adult obesity in the US using local spatially weighted regression.
+Approximately 23.5 million American live in food deserts, areas in geolocations with minimal healthy food retailers.
 More importantly, there were considerable regional differences in the strength and direction of this connection.
 The findings of the study also show the need for geographically specific public health policies and interventions to address issues with food environments that are specific to particular regions.